Minnesota Boat Repair | Collision Boat Repair

 No Mechanical Repairs

 We provide fiberglass & aluminum boat damage repair, painting, and refinishing.
 We do not have any mechanics on staff, and cannot provide any mechanical repairs or quotes.
+This includes things like trailer brakes and wheel bearings.
+These items should be taken to a certified mechanic.

 Thank you for understanding.